Elizabeth of Russia: Seven Years' War

 Frederick himself was quite aware of his danger.
 "I'm at the end of my resources," he wrote at the beginning of 1760.
 "The continuance of this war means for me utter ruin.
 Things may drag on perhaps till July, but then a catastrophe must come."
 On 21 May 1760, a fresh convention was signed between Russia and Austria, a secret clause of which, never communicated to the court of Versailles, guaranteed East Prussia to Russia as an indemnity for war expenses.
 The failure of the campaign of 1760, wielded by the inept Count Buturlin, induced the court of Versailles on the evening of 22 January 1761 to present to the court of Saint Petersburg a dispatch to the effect that the king of France, by reason of the condition of his dominions, absolutely desired peace.
 The Russian empress's reply was delivered to the two ambassadors on 12 February.
 It was inspired by the most uncompromising hostility towards the king of Prussia.
 Elizabeth would not consent to any pacific overtures until the original object of the league had been accomplished.

 Simultaneously, Elizabeth had conveyed to Louis XV a confidential letter in which she proposed the signature of a new treaty of alliance of a more comprehensive and explicit nature than the preceding treaties between the two powers without the knowledge of Austria.
 Elizabeth's object in the mysterious negotiation seems to have been to reconcile France and Great Britain, in return for which signal service France was to throw all her forces into the attack on Prussia.
 This project, which lacked neither ability nor audacity, foundered upon Louis XV's invincible jealousy of the growth of Russian influence in Eastern Europe and his fear of offending the Porte.
-It was finally arranged by the allies that their envoys at Paris should fix the date for the assembling of a peace congress and that in the meantime, the war against Prussia should be vigorously prosecuted.
+It was finally arranged by the allies that their envoys in Paris should fix the date for the assembling of a peace congress and that in the meantime, the war against Prussia should be vigorously prosecuted.
 In 1760 a Russian flying column briefly occupied Berlin.
 Russian victories placed Prussia in serious danger.

 The campaign of 1761 was almost as abortive as the campaign of 1760.
-Frederick acted on the defensive with consummate skill, and the capture of the Prussian fortress of Kolberg on Christmas Day 1761, by Rumyantsev, was the sole Russian success.
+Frederick the Great acted on the defensive with consummate skill, and the capture of the Prussian fortress of Kolberg on Christmas Day 1761, by Field Marshal Pyotr Rumyantsev, was the sole Russian success.
 Frederick, however, was now at the last gasp.
 On 6 January 1762, he wrote to Count Karl-Wilhelm Finck von Finckenstein, "We ought now to think of preserving for my nephew, by way of negotiation, whatever fragments of my territory we can save from the avidity of my enemies."
 A fortnight later, he wrote to Prince Ferdinand of Brunswick, "The sky begins to clear.
 Courage, my dear fellow.
 I have received the news of a great event."
 The Miracle of the House of Brandenburg that snatched him from destruction was the death of the Russian empress, on 5 January 1762 (N.S.).